gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 We'll also make some copies of outputs of common jail and zfs commands.

 # Basic Jail Install
+When we read over several sets of directions about setting up jails, it was very common to run across a mention like, "just grab a copy of base.txz."
+Well, where is that supposed to come from?
+We're going to pull ours down with a `fetch` like so:
+{% highlight shell %}
+fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/12.1-RELEASE/base.txz
+{% endhighlight %}

+To see what we'll have available to choose from for our hardware, we can visit with a browser:
+{% highlight shell %}
+ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64
+{% endhighlight %}

+For our template jail we'll call:
+{% highlight shell %}
+fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/12.1-RELEASE/base.txz
+fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/12.1-RELEASE/lib32.txz
+fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/12.1-RELEASE/src.txz
+{% endhighlight %}

  \[[]\]
 ## Annotated Bibliography